Overview

 The compression materials exert a graduated pressure on the leg to help achieve enhanced blood circulation.

-This compression is stronger at the ankle level and gradually decreases as the socks reach the knees or thighs.
+This compression is more robust at the ankle level and gradually decreases as the socks reach the knees or thighs.

-For more details, see our blog about the 8 benefits of compression socks.
+For more details, see our blog about the eight benefits of compression socks.

 What's venous insufficiency?